This month we are all about Iran!

 I love Persian cuisine because of its big bold flavours, I also love it because you have got that real contrast from sweet sour and salty.
 If you are a food lover and interested to try traditional food of different cultures, click on the link below straight away to see how to cook Persian style lamb and eggplants stew and enjoy this one on a cold winter's night.
 Register to gain access to video.

-We will show you a beautiful collection of dishes, vases, jewellery boxes, earrings and necklaces, Persian carpets and many Iranian handicrafts.
+We will show you a beautiful collection of Persian carpets and many Iranian handicrafts.
 You can take home a part of Iranian culture for yourself as a souvenir.
 Persian art or Iranian art has one of the richest art heritages in world history and has been strong in many media including architecture, painting, weaving, pottery, calligraphy, metalworking and sculpture.
 At different times, influences from the art of neighbouring civilizations have been especially important, and latterly Persian art gave and received major influences as part of the wider styles of Iranian art, like Iranian Termeh (weaving special tablecloths), Metal works (Khatam Kari - Minakari - Toreutics "hammering gold or silver or other materials").

 The history of musical development in Iran dates back thousands of years.
 Three young Iranian musicians living in Melbourne play beautiful traditional music for you and take you back thousands of years to Iran.
 Register to gain access to video.